 She was initiated into a gang in elementary school - not by choice - making life that much harder.
 And, she was one of the most hard working, compassionate students to ever sit in my classroom.

 On a good day, a hotel room on the 'tough' side of town was her home.
 And, she showed up anyway, never once complaining about what she had to endure - what she had to witness.

 M, like so many of her peers, lived in this in-between world of never-enoughness.
 She never felt fully accepted here, in the country she called home for almost her entire life.
 And, she was too 'American' to be fully accepted back 'there.'

 And now, here she was days away from graduation with no plans.
 No college even though she wanted to be a nurse.
-No job because she had no social.
+No official job because she had no social security number.

 I threw out possibility after possibility - unable to accept that this could be her reality.
 After all that work.
 After all that sacrifice.